 Seek to understand and have compassion

-When you understand the pain and experiences of your difficult family member, you will often have more compassion for them.
-When you have compassion, their difficult behaviors might still annoy or offend you, but they won’t cause you as much pain because it redirects your focus from yourself to them.
+When you understand their pain and experiences ,you will often have more compassion for them.
+When you have compassion, their harsh behaviors might still annoy or offend you, but they won’t cause you as much pain because it redirects your focus from yourself to them.

 Attempting to punish them with your anger or retribution won’t change their behavior if they are so entrenched in their own “stuff.”
 Make a rational decision about who you want to be around this person, and practice being that person even if you don’t feel it right away.